 For my part I played three Wars of the Roses engagements, one against each of the other players.
-The result was three excellent games where each game ran down to the wire.
+The result was three excellent games where each ran down to the wire.
 While I’m not going to provide a breakdown of each game they all had a degree of difference.
-Partly as a result of different player styles, partly based on army composition or deployment and partly due to the vagaries of the dice.
+Partly as a result of different player styles, partly based on army composition or deployment, and partly due to the vagaries of the dice.

 In two games ploughed fields become a major obstacle, a result of a recent heavy rain or a late campaign season.
 In each players opted for alternate troops or tactics.
 Archery proved on occasion effective, while at others brittle.
 Bill and bow closed to melee while in another game mounted men at arms charged, perhaps foolishly, in an attempt to gain advantage and glory.
 All these elements can easily be found in historical accounts.
 Yet all remained in period.
 How very different from unhistoric encounters.

 Above, in both photos, Irish light troops dominate a rock covered hill and threaten some Yorkist billmen while in the centre Lancastrian bill and bow advance on the Lancastrian main line.
 The Lancastrians are from my own collection while the Yorkists are from John Kerr’s collection.
-By the way, be sure to click on the images to enlarge them.

 If you haven’t tried historical pairs I would highly recommend it.
 It’s very different from “Open” events and in my view is one of the great strengths of DBA.